 Reduce the likelihood to be interrupted

-In a good conversation, each participant can talk till he finished his speech.
+In a good conversation, each participant can talk until he finished his speech.
 Each participant is allowed to talk and lets the others talk.
 Every relevant contribution deserves to be heard.
 Interrupting other people’s speeches is not very polite.
 And yet it happens so often.
-Admittedly, in the heat of the moment it is not always easy to hold back.
-The body chemistry interferes with the good education of childhood.
+Admittedly, in the heat of the moment, it is not always easy to hold back.
+Body chemistry interferes with the good education of childhood.

-Some people interrupt others and some people are interrupted more often.
+Some people interrupt others, and some people are interrupted more frequently.
 What kind of people don’t let you finish?
 The reasons for interrupting may be bad manners, feelings of superiority, social and communicative deficits.
 Many people have never learned to be good listeners.
-But why are some people interrupted so often?
-In this article you will learn how to make excuses.
+But why are some people interrupted so frequently?
+In this article, you will learn how to make excuses.

 Many do not take a break from talking because they are afraid of not reaching the essential point.
 That does not make them more relaxed, but breathless.
-To counteract this many keep their voice at the end of the sentence above and avoid pauses.
-In this way no starting point and little space for an interruption should be provided.
-However, the good intention also has disadvantages.
+To counteract this, many keep their voice at the end of the sentence above and avoid pauses.
+In this way, no starting point and little space for an interruption should be provided.
+However, good intention also has disadvantages.
 Those who therefore constantly stay at the end of the movement with the voice at the top, make long movements and avoid pauses do not appear sovereign but fearful.
 Statements then sound more like questions.
-All this damages the impression we make on other people.
+All these damages the impression we make on other people.

-20 tips how to speak without being interrupted
+20 tips on how to speak without being interrupted

 Reduce the likelihood to be interrupted

 You do not have to accept to be interrupted while you speak.
 Finally, professional communication should be possible.
-The following recommendations can help you to defend yourself confidently against an interruption of a conversation or even to prevent it altogether.
+The following recommendations can help you to defend yourself confidently against the interruption of a conversation, or even to prevent it altogether.